 Cordoba is the home of world-renowned Mezquita-Catedral, a must-see in Spain.
 When you see La Mezquita, the UNESCO World Heritage Site in Cordoba, you have to be in awe of it.
 Medieval Cordoba was praised for religious tolerance between Muslims, Jews, and Christians.

-Today Cordoba is also well-known for elegant Roman mosaics, bewitching Arab courtyards with stunning fountains filled with exotic flowers, trees, and aromatic plants.
+Today Cordoba is also well-known for elegant Roman mosaics, bewitching Arab courtyards with stunning fountains and exotic flowers, trees, and aromatic plants.

-Wandering Juderia, the Old Jewish quarter in Cordoba and admiring patios along Calleja de las Flores (Alley of the Flowers) in Juderia is a special delight.
-Visiting Alcazar de Los Reyes Cristianos palace with gardens and walking historical Roman Bridge over the Guadalquivir river means going back to medieval times in a glimpse of an eye.
+Wandering Juderia, the Old Jewish quarter in Cordoba, and admiring patios along Calleja de las Flores (Alley of the Flowers) in Juderia is a special delight.
+Visiting Alcazar de Los Reyes Cristianos palace with its gardens and walking the historical Roman Bridge over the Guadalquivir river means going back to medieval times in a glimpse of an eye.

-But, the best time to visit Cordoba is May when Fiesta de Los Patios, the annual Courtyard Festival happens.
+The best time to visit Cordoba is May when Fiesta de Los Patios (the annual Courtyard Festival) happens.
 During the festival, Cordobese patios filled with blooming geraniums are open to the public, while streets in Cordoba are all filled with flowers’ scents.